huggingface/transformers/docs/source/en/agents_advanced.md

 agent = ReactCodeAgent(tools=[search_tool])

-agent.run("How many more blocks (also denoted as layers) in BERT base encoder than the encoder from the architecture proposed in Attention is All You Need?")
+agent.run("How many more blocks (also denoted as layers) are in BERT base encoder compared to the encoder from the architecture proposed in Attention is All You Need?")
 ```

 ## Display your agent run in a cool Gradio interface